BROOKELAB/flu-NGS-analysis/README.md

 3. Enter your project directory after "SBATCH -D".

-4. Under "#-----Commands-----", type the same nextflow run command that you would otherwise enter into the terminal.
+4. Under "#-----Commands-----", set the NXF_HOME variable to your project directory, and type the same nextflow run command that you would otherwise enter into the terminal.

 5. Within your project directory, create a new script file: